christianThardy/christianThardy.github.io/amplification-suppression.md

 They also find that while the optimal step size in directions of positive curvature follows the expected α* = 1/λ relationship, this completely breaks down for directions of negative curvature, which *double dubiously* parallels my find that suppression mechanisms don't operate as simple inverses of amplification mechanisms.
 The decorrelation between eigenvalue magnitude and optimal behavior in those directions might suggest that suppression is fundamentally different from amplification.

-The complexity of negative eigenspaces might explain the sophisticated, multi-level suppression flow I identified in the <a href="https://xtian.ai/tom-interpretability#tom-circuit" title="ToM in LLMs" rel="nofollow">ToM circuit</a>.
-This finding basically tells us that what's happening is non-linear, which could explain why suppression mechanisms might need to be implemented through sophisticated, coordinated patterns across multiple components rather than simple magnitude-based relationships, as simple linear suppression would be insufficient for tracking complex, nested belief states, counterfactual states or multiple concepts at once or sometimes separate or parallel representations, which enables the selective, context-dependent information filtering required for reasoning.
+The complexity of negative eigenspaces might explain the sophisticated, multi-level suppression flow I identified in the ToM circuit.
+This finding basically tells us that what's happening is non-linear, which could explain why suppression mechanisms might need to be implemented through sophisticated, coordinated patterns across multiple components rather than simple magnitude-based relationships, as simple linear suppression would be insufficient for tracking complex, nested belief states, counterfactual states, multiple concepts at once, separate or parallel representations, which all enable the selective, context-dependent information filtering required for reasoning.

 This would also explain my observation in the ToM analysis that *the model doesn't "represent John's beliefs" so much as it systematically prevents certain information pathways from overwriting others*; suppression creates functional separation through complex, distributed mechanisms rather than explicit representational schemes.